 Notice that you breathe in to a count of 2 and that you breathe out to a count of 4.
 This helps you to keep your breathing slow and steady.

-Practice this breathing technique for 5 to 10 minutes at first.
-Try to do it 3 to 4 times a day.
-Then increase the length of time and how often you practice it.
+Practice this breathing method for 5 to 10 minutes at first.
+Try to do it 2 to 4 times a day.
+Then increase the length of time and how often you do it.
+Start doing this exercise while lying on your back.
+Then do it while sitting down.
+Also try it while standing and finally, while doing activities.